IN THE MOUNTAINS OF FIRE

 "That's right," I say with a friendly punch to his arm to try and hearten him.

-Fireheart sibs passed this way before, fanning out to scout our way for us.
+Fireheart sibs passed this way before, fanning out to scout our path for us.
 While I keep an eye to the safety of our feet like any resident, eyes cast down, Jacob scans above for the telltale markers out of line of sight for most people here.
 At a juncture he points out a red scrap of what must've been silk flapping from the cracked second-story sill that it had snagged upon.
 I note three of Lisa's beads, surplus from her collection, very recently knotted into it.
 Three means turn left, and that we do.

 Two-story buildings predominate here now, the space between a squeeze.
 I see at least one where the second story has collapsed into the first, but plainly we've come to a slightly better part of town, such as it is.
 Tatters of curtains flutter in some of the windows, fragments of glass still sunk into the sills.
 Adobe melts in the soggy air, exposed wood rots under a few flecks of paint, but someone had tried here, once.
 Long ago.
 Had artists once flourished here, or tried to, as they do now on the outskirts of town?

 I knock at the door with five of Lisa's beads strung onto a dirty bit of twine wrapped around the knob.
 I could've pushed it down with one hand, not even leaning into it.
 No answer.
 I knock again, and the door wobbles.
 Still no answer.
 On tiptoes I peek in through a chink at the top where some of the rotten wood has broken away; I see a surly man glare back at me, arms tightly crossed with a twitch in what he has left of his muscles.
 "I'm here to visit Bertha Maeve," I call in.
 "May I please come in?"